 Locate an ACVR Radiologist or Radiation Oncologist in your area.

-This document was developed to describe in detail the structure and content of a veterinary radiology residency training program which will meet the expectations of the American College of Veterinary Radiology (ACVR) and to act as a guide for institutions desiring formal approval by the ACVR of their radiology residency training program.
+This document describes in detail the structure and content of a veterinary radiology residency training program which will meet the expectations of the American College of Veterinary Radiology (ACVR) and acts as a guide for institutions desiring formal approval by the ACVR of their radiology residency training program.